Extreme Changes in Changes: The Changes in Changes

 \section{The Changes in Changes}

-This section briefly reviews the changes in changes (CIC) following \citet{athey2006identification}.
+This section briefly reviews the CIC estimator following \citet{athey2006identification}.
 The goals here are to introduce the data-generating model and the treatment parameter of interest, as well as to fix notations to be used in the rest of this paper.

-Individual $i$ belongs to group $G_{i}\in \{0,1\}$, where group 0 (respectively, 1) indicates the control (respectively, treatment) group.
-Each individual is observed in one of the two time periods $T_{i}\in \{0,1\}$.
-For each draw $i=1,...,n$ from the population, the group identity $G_i$ and time period $T_i $ are treated as random variables.
-Letting $Y_{i}$ denote the outcome of interest, econometricians observe a random sample of $(Y_{i},G_{i},T_{i})$.
+Individual $i$ belongs to group $G^{i}\in \{0,1\}$, where value of 0 (respectively, 1) indicates the control (respectively, treatment) group.
+Each individual is observed in one of the two time periods $T^{i}\in \{0,1\}$ .
+For each draw $i=1,...,n$ from the population, the group identity $G^i$ and time period $T^i $ are treated as random variables.
+Letting $Y^{i}$ denote a continuous outcome, econometricians observe a random sample of $ (Y^{i},G^{i},T^{i})$.

-The underlying structure to generate $Y_i$ is as follows.
-Let $Y_{i}^{N}$ (respectively, $Y_{i}^{I}$) denote the potential outcome for individual $i$ under no treatment (respectively, under treatment).
-The potential outcome $Y^N$ under no treatment is generated by
+The underlying structure to generate $Y^i$ is as follows.
+Let $Y^{i}_{N}$ (respectively, $Y^{i}_{I}$) denote the potential outcome for individual $i$ under no treatment (respectively, under treatment).
+The potential outcome $ Y_N$ under no treatment is generated by

 where $U$ represents unobserved characteristics, $h\left(\cdot,t\right) $ is strictly increasing for each $t\in \{0,1\}$, and $U \perp T|G$.
-Let $I_{i}\in \{0,1\}$ indicate that individual $i$ receives a treatment.
-In the two-group-two-period setting, we have $I_{i} = G_{i} T_{i}$.
-The realized outcome $Y_{i}$ is generated by
+Let $ I^{i}\in \{0,1\}$ indicate that individual $i$ receives a treatment.
+In the two-group-two-period setting, we have $I^{i} = G^{i} T^{i}$.
+The realized outcome $Y^{i}$ is generated by

 We now introduce the following short-hand notations: